smallbasic/smallbasic.github.io/_build/pages/vade_syntax.markdown

     fora=0to10

 this would cause an error, because and wouldn't be recognized as keywords anymore.
-Rather,  would consider and to be variable names.[^3]
+Rather, SmallBASIC would consider and to be variable names.[^3]

 Each program line contains one or more commands.
 Multiple commands on a line are **seperated by a colon** .